Skip to Content

 While this isn’t incorrect, per se, this process only removes the visible weeds.
 Soil tilling typically exposes dormant seeds to better conditions to sprout and thus further propagate the garden.

 So while tilling may make for a short-term resolution, it can lead to long-term concerns once again.
-Just as flowering plants and vegetables benefit from the increased soil fertility provided by tilling, in essence, so do weeds and less favorable plant species.
+Just as flowering plants and vegetables benefit from the increased soil fertility provided by tilling, so do weeds and less favorable plant species.

-Proper timing of tillage can help with managing weeds germination
+Proper timing of Tillage can help with managing weeds germination

 Person planting beans in claggy soil.

 When done during springtime, Tillage may be good, especially when done before cash crop planting.
-However, the GROW (Getting Rid Of Weeds), which is an Integrated Weed Management (IWM) Resource Center, greatly warns against doing tillage to rid weeds (source).
+However, the GROW (Getting Rid Of Weeds), which is an Integrated Weed Management (IWM) Resource Center, greatly warns against doing Tillage to rid weeds (source).

-The soil disturbance from said tillage stimulates the germination of some weed seeds, which may cause weed infestation if it runs unchecked.
+The soil disturbance from said Tillage stimulates the germination of some weed seeds, which may cause weed infestation if it runs unchecked.

 In other words, there is a degree of nuance to tilling to control weeds.
 It is possible to achieve this suppression through specific and strategic means, albeit such practices may best serve larger farming practices rather than personal home gardens.

-Is tilling only really beneficial short term?
+Is tilling only beneficial short term?

 The main cause: is decomposition.
 Just as tilling can chop up the roots of weeds and other unfavorable plants, it destroys many of the necessary and life-supporting organisms that live in the soil and support the garden’s overall health.